bartbalaz/minus-gateway/README.md

 ## Network topology
 The figure below sumarizes the network topology of the experimentation setup.

 ![Network Layout](./doc/network_layout.jpg)

+1. WebRTC client: Any host with a browser attached to the Internet, directly or through a fire wall
+1. DNS server: A public DNS service allowing to create A type records pointing to the Home router public Ip address
+1. Host running NGINX: Any Linux host running the NGINX HTTP server allowing to end the TLS session and proxy HTTP and WebSocket sessions to the Host running Spring Boot.
+1. Host running Spring Boot: This host may be colocated with the host running NGINX.
+It simply executes the spring boot packaged implementation.

 ## Setup an experimental Linux host
 1. Setup a Linux host (any distribution will do), if you are using a virtual machine make sure that